Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 Final Verdict

-The package you are quoted may not include every workflow many growing contractors assume is included, and the platform can get expensive once you add the features that make Buildertrend valuable.
-The mobile app also deserves real testing before rollout.
-For custom home builders and remodelers doing $500K+ or managing 5+ projects a year who need client communication, change orders, and financial tracking in one system, Buildertrend belongs on the short list.
-For smaller operations or service-first businesses, the pricing is hard to justify.
+For custom home builders and remodelers doing $500K+ annually or managing 5+ projects a year - who need client communication, change orders, and financial tracking in one system with unlimited users - Buildertrend belongs on the short list.
+For smaller operations, service-first businesses, or teams that need a quick setup, the premium is hard to justify against simpler alternatives like Knowify or Buildxact.

 Frequently asked10 questions